john-cd/rust_howto/src/categories/asynchronous/__async.md

 {{#include ../../../deps/tests/async.rs}}
 ```

-As any form of cooperative multitasking, a future that spends a long time without reaching an `await` "blocks the thread", which may prevent other tasks from running.
+As any form of {{i:cooperative multitasking}}, a {{i:future}} that spends a long time without reaching an `await` "blocks the thread", which may prevent other tasks from running.

 ## Differences with other languages